dvansoye/prompt-portfolio/extractMentalModels.prompt.md

 Concrete Applications:

 1. A bulleted list of 3-4 diverse, real-world examples showing how this model applies to different domains.
-2. .
-Use the domains I've uploaded as $Root (which can be found in GitHub).
+2. Use the domains I've uploaded as $Root (which can be found in GitHub).
 Halt and ask for this file if I forgot to upload it.
-3. Also, I've uploaded all.md which contain the existing mental models.
+3. Also, I've uploaded Mental Model Catalog.md which contain the existing mental models.
 Please don't create duplicates.
 Halt and ask for this file if I forgot to upload it.

 Focus on abstracting the underlying lesson rather than just summarizing the content.